1967 Wisconsin Supreme Court election: General election

 Currie's defeat marked the first instance in which a chief justice of the state's supreme court was unseated in an election.
 This was also only the six time that any Wisconsin Supreme Court justice had lose reelection (after 1855, 1908, 1917, 1947, and 1958).
-As of 2025, there have only been two further instances of incumbent justices losing reelection (2008 and 2020).
-The 1967 was the third and most recent occasion in which a previously-elected incumbent had lost reelection (after 1855 and 1917), with all other incumbents who lost reelection having instead been appointed incumbents.
+As of 2026, there have only been two further instances of incumbent justices losing reelection (2008 and 2020).
+The 1967 election was the third and most recent occasion in which a previously-elected incumbent had lost reelection (after 1855 and 1917), with all other incumbents who lost re-election having instead been appointed incumbents.

-Prior to the close result of the primary, Currie's defeat was highly unexpected.
+Prior to the close result of the primary, there was very little perception that Currie's had any expected likelihood of defeat.
 Due to the large role that public sentiment surrounding the Braves' move had seemingly played in Currie's defeat, some subsequent discourse called into question whether elections were a wise means of choosing judges in Wisconsin.